 What it is Life Minerals Colloidal Formula?

-Pure water, grape concentrate, naturally occurring plant derived minerals and trace minerals.
+Our Life Minerals Colloidal Mineral formula is completely safe to use and contains only natural ingredients like Pure water, grape concentrate, naturally occurring plant derived minerals and trace minerals.

 Aluminium, Antimony, Arsenic, Barium, Beryllium, Bismuth, Bromine, Cadmium, Carbon, Cerium, Caesium, Chlorine, Cobalt, Dysprosium, Erbium, Europium, Fluorine, Gadolinium, Gallium, Germanium, Gold, Hafnium, Holmium, Iridium, Lanthanum, Lead, Lithium, Lutetium, Mercury, Neodymium, Nickel, Niobium, Osmium, Palladium, Phosphorus, Platinum, , Praseodymium, Rhenium, Rhodium, Rubidium, Ruthenium, Samarium, Scandium, Silicon, Silver, Sodium, Strontium, Sulphur, Tantalum, Tellurium, Terbium, Thallium, Tin, Titanium, Tungsten, Ytterbium, Yttrium, Zirconium